vblanco20-1/vulkan-guide/docs/introduction/vulkan_execution.md

 # Vulkan main objects and their use

 - VkInstance : The Vulkan driver
-- VkPhysicalDevice : A GPU. mostly sed to query physical gpu details
+- VkPhysicalDevice : A GPU. mostly used to query physical gpu details
 - VkDevice : A "virtual" GPU, which is where you actually execute things on.
+- VkBuffer : A chunk of GPU visible memory.
+- VkImage : A texture you can wrote and read from.
 - VkPipeline : Holds the state of the gpu needed to perform a draw (shaders, rasterization options)
 - VkRenderPass : Holds information about the images you are rendering into.
 All rendering has to be done inside a renderpass.
 - VkFrameBuffer : Holds the target images for a renderpass.